 In the case that emails are provided, it’s not a big deal.
 There are other ways to get your hands on an email account at your own domain name.

 Things can go wrong at the most inconvenient of times so best check your host has 24/7/ 365 professional support.
 You’ll want someone there to throw you a lifeline when you press the S.O.S button and to know the person picking on the other end is technically equipped with the knowledge to help you, there and then.
 To get a feel for this, read online reviews with accounts of real customer experiences.

-There will be times when you have non urgent query.
+There will be times when you have a non-urgent query.
 You might want to solve it in your own time while getting a better handle on your server settings.
 Does the host have a knowledge base or FAQs to browse to help advance your understanding?
-Whether you prefer to chat over the phone or rather comprehensive documentation to look over to read and solve the problems yourself - check they are available.
+Whether you prefer to chat over the phone or rather have comprehensive documentation at hand to solve problems yourself - check they are available.